-tion, and consists of nitrogen and oxygen in chemical combination, and so differs from atmospheric air, which is a simple mechanical mixture of these gases.
+The gas is a colourless body possessing a rather sweet taste and odour, and a specific gravity of 1.527.
+It is neutral in reaction, and consists of nitrogen and oxygen in chemical combination. and so differs from atmospheric air, which is a simple mechanical mixture of these gases.

 The Apparatus for administering is a very simple one.
-It consists of a face-piece and a three-gallon bag of rubber, joined by a three-way stop-cock and connected by a tube with two steel gas cylinders.
+It consists of a face-piece and a three-gallon bag of rubber, joined by a three-way stop-cock and connected by a tube with